crabber-net/python-crabber/docs/usage/simple_bot.rst

    }

 Alright, now we'll update our bot to use this new file.
-Most of the Molt retrieving methods including :meth:`Crab.get_mentions()` support a parameter called `since_id` which limits the results to Molts that have an ID greater than the one provided.
+Most of the Molt retrieving methods including :meth:`~crabber.models.Crab.get_mentions()` support a parameter called `since_id` which limits the results to Molts that have an ID greater than the one provided.
 We'll use that here.

 .. code-block:: python3
    :caption: simple_bot.py